hishamad/Blog/README.md

-# blog
-A website built with Django.
+# A website built with Django.